Raspberry Granola Parfait and Fibre – Are You Getting Enough?

 Here’s a recipe for a very quick, simple but delicious breakfast: raspberry granola parfait.
 It’s hardly a recipe at all really, more an assembly of three simple ingredients to make a lush high fibre meal in a glass.
 I expect most of you already have your own version.
 I find eating granola and yoghurt this way feels much more luxurious than just bunging them together in a bowl and it promotes a great start to the day.
 The addition of berries makes it even more special.
 Raspberries, I learnt during my Arla lunch, are a particularly high fibre fruit, as are other berries.

 Granola can also be high in fibre, especially if you make your own.
 A nutty one works well for this raspberry granola parfait.
-You could try my recipe for gorgeous gluten-free granola or for something a little more indulgent, this chocolate granola is decidedly good.
+You could try my recipe for gorgeous gluten-free granola or my easy vegan honey almond granola.
+Or for something a little more indulgent, this chocolate granola is decidedly good.

 The third ingredient is Arla Fibre Raspberry Yoghurt.
 The yoghurt is delicious all by itself, but makes a perfect component in this raspberry granola parfait.
 The smooth and creamy yoghurt contrasts wonderfully with the crunchy granola and tart fruit.